haroonawanofficial/Noctua-X/readme.md

+# v9.5
-# Noctua v9.5 - Context Aware, Server Aware, Waf Aware and Self Aware Autonomous XSS Fuzzer
+## Noctua is Context Aware, Server Aware, Waf Aware and Self Aware

 **Todo**
 - Include Art of XSS: The Reinforcement